badgedan/simple-keylogger/README.md

-A simple keylogger with the ability to exfiltrate keylogs from the client's device to the server's device using sockets.
+A simple keylogger with the ability to exfiltrate key logs from the client's device to the server's device using sockets.

 Server-side script